 Sendero Macuco – The most secluded trail in the park, leading to a more remote waterfall.
-Due to the length of the trail (3.5km each way), most visitors skip this trail so you’re likely to be one of the few people there.
+Due to the length of the trail (3.5km each way), most visitors skip it so you’re likely to be one of the few people there.
 Unfortunately, this trail sometimes closes if Pumas have been seen on the route the day prior.

 Garganta Del Diablo – Translating to ‘Devil’s throat’ in English, this is the most powerful point of the falls.
 Accessible via a short train ride, this gives you the best idea of the thundering force of the falls.
 Be wary of long queues for the train!

-What you need for visiting the park
+What do you need for visiting Iguazu Falls?

 We strongly advise bringing food and water supplies for the whole day as vendors in the park are overpriced.
 There are good supermarkets in Puerto Iguazu so take advantage of this and prepare yourself for a full day of exploring the falls.
-It’s best to take more water than you’ll think you’re going to need as it can be extremely warm depending on when you visit.
+It’s best to take more water than you think you’re going to need as it can be extremely warm depending on when you visit.
 Beware of coatis throughout the park, especially if you’re carrying food.
 They can be dangerous so if any are nearby, don’t get food out or it will catch their attention.